 Help families to tell stories with purpose.
 Use stories as a concrete way to solve problems or find alternate solutions.
 There doesn’t always have to be a moral, but sometimes there is a lesson to be learned.
 This requires that we know how to frame our stories and can tell without preaching or always giving a ‘concrete’ moral to the story.
 And we certainly have to share our stories with humility and as close to truth as we can recall comfortably.
 We can paint a picture, offer a path, show a journey, but families must know that they cannot expect that children are always going to “learn from our mistakes.”
 If only parenting could possibly be that easy!

 We all have siblings and we’ve all done things we’re not proud of.
 Some of these come out years later as we sit around the dinner table telling tales our parents never knew, inevitably ending with, “Here and we thought you were such great kids!”
 One such story is that of my mother’s new lamp.
-We were not allowed to be in the living room, and we were definitely not allowed to play hide and seek in the living room.
+We were not allowed to be in the living room,, and we were definitely not allowed to play hide and seek in the living room.
 But we did.
 And my mother’s brand new lamp fell off the table, miraculously enduring a very clean break.
-We (my brothers and I) stood over the lamp pondering the very weight, “Well, we’re in for it.
+We (my brothers and I) stood over the lamp pondering the very weight of the broken lamp: “Well, we’re in for it.
 What are we going to do?”
 We decided, knowing what we knew (that our mother dusted every day), that we would carefully piece the lamp together such that it looked like new.
 And in fact, it did, until the next day when my mother moved the lamp to dust, and it fell into its two pieces.
 Imagine her shock!
-Imagine our shock when she superglued it back together and never made mention of it, until of course some 25 years later when we finally told the story… I guess it was mom who had the last laugh and taught a very powerful lesson.
-There’s just no use crying over spilled milk!
+Imagine our shock when she superglued it back together and never made mention of it, until of course some 25 years later when we finally told the story… And you know what?
+She knew… in the end, she had the last laugh and taught us all a very powerful lesson: there’s just no use crying over spilled milk!

 Speak their language, learn their customs, gain legitimate and respectful entry into the world of family storytelling.
 As an academic, a mother, a grandmother, and now a family engagement researcher, I have become increasingly comfortable sharing stories of struggle and success, certainty and doubt, celebration and frustration in a way that says, “I’ve been there, I’ve done that, I’ve felt the same way, and I’m still here to tell the tale.”
 First School Days has served me well as both an icebreaker and an immediate conversation starter that allows me to connect to the successes, worries, and struggles expressed by many families.